JWST Spectroscopy of a Blue Binary Cold Classical Kuiper Belt Object: Discussion

-The discrepant spectroscopic behavior of 2016~BP81, 2011~SO277, and 2016~QV89 points toward a distinct surface subtype within the wider \water-rich compositional class that is characterized by systematically finer \water-ice grains, more abundant \cotwo~ice, and stronger signatures of aliphatic organics.
+The discrepant spectroscopic behavior of 2016~BP81, 2011~SO277, and 2016~QV89 points toward a distinct surface subtype that is adjacent to the range spanned by typical \water-type KBOs within the space of spectral properties.
 We consider differences in current thermal and space weathering environment to be an unlikely explanation for this distinction, given that the three objects have drastically different present-day orbits.
-2011~SO277 is particularly diagnostic in this regard, as it lies within the very narrow range of average surface temperatures and energetic particle fluences spanned by the 1:1 mean motion resonance with Neptune, while being compositionally distinct from the other six \water-rich Neptune Trojans in our sample.
+Here, 2011~SO277 is particularly diagnostic in this regard, as it lies within the very narrow range of average surface temperatures and energetic particle fluences spanned by the 1:1 mean motion resonance with Neptune while being compositionally distinct from the other six \water-type Neptune Trojans in our sample.
 Instead, we posit that the distinctive surface properties may reflect differences in the objects' initial formation environment.

 With only one blue binary in the combined spectroscopic sample, it is impossible to make general statements about the blue binary cold classical population.
-Observations of additional targets are necessary to determine if the distinctive properties of 2016~BP81 are a characteristic trait of the population, or if instead the blue binaries include objects with surface properties that are more typical of the broader \water-rich KBO subclass (as is the case with the Neptune Trojans and ETNOs).
+Observations of additional targets are necessary to determine if the distinctive properties of 2016~BP81 are a characteristic trait of the population or if instead the blue binaries include objects with surface properties that are more typical of the broader \water-type KBO class (as is the case with the Neptune Trojans and ETNOs).
 The answer to that question has fundamental implications for our understanding of the origin and dynamical evolution of the blue binaries.